-The LCMS began work in Taiwan in 1951.
-The China Evangelical Lutheran Church Taiwan (CELC) became an LCMS sister/partner church in 1966.
-It is also a member of the International Lutheran Council.
+The Lutheran Church—Missouri Synod began work in Taiwan in 1951, and the China Evangelical Lutheran Church (CELC) in Taiwan became an LCMS sister/partner church in 1966.
+It also is a member of the International Lutheran Council.
 The CELC currently reports a membership of 2,000, with 26 ordained pastors serving 20 congregations.

-In 1967, the LCMS opened Concordia Middle School opened in Chiayi, Taiwan, and the school continues its ministry of educating middle school and high school youth in a Christian environment.
+In 1967, the LCMS opened Concordia Middle School in Chiayi, Taiwan, and the school continues its ministry of educating middle-school and high-school youth in a Christian environment.
 More than 2,300 students attend the school.
 Each year, 200 graduating seniors enter the highly competitive university system of Taiwan.
 Concordia Middle School remains one of the CELC’s most vital evangelistic tools for reaching all segments of the Taiwanese population.

-In 2003, the CELC partnered with the LCMS to extend a call to Rev. Michael Wu, one of the first Alliance missionaries.
-These are missionaries sent by LCMS partner churches to other countries, but who are also receiving support from LCMS World Mission.
-Rev. Wu is currently serving in Macau, a Special Administrative Region of China.
-He started his work there as an evangelist at the Concordia English Center, but is now focused on leadership training in East Asia and helps to develop curriculum to train lay leaders in the church.
+In 2003, the CELC partnered with the LCMS to extend a call to the Rev. Michael Wu, one of the first alliance missionaries.
+These are missionaries sent by LCMS partner churches to other countries, and they also are receiving support from the LCMS.
+Wu is currently serving in Macau, a Special Administrative Region of China.
+He started his work there as an evangelist.

-Today, LCMS World Mission supports the goals of Concordia Middle School and Concordia English Language Academy by providing GEO missionaries to serve as English and Bible teachers.
+Today, the LCMS supports the goals of Concordia Middle School and Concordia English Language Academy by providing GEO missionaries to serve as English and Bible teachers.
 The missionaries work alongside national teachers and serve in and out of the classroom by teaching classes and leading chapel services, Bible studies, fellowship groups and outreach events on campus and in the community.
-Additionally, LCMS World Mission has sent a career missionary to serve as a professor at China Lutheran Seminary in Hsinchu, Taiwan.
+Additionally, the LCMS has sent two career missionaries to serve as professors at CLS.

-LCMS World Relief and Human Care first provided mercy support in 2000 through funding towards a rehabilitation center for abused girls.
-It has also provided post-earthquake disaster relief.
+The LCMS first provided mercy support in 2000 through funding for a rehabilitation center for abused girls.
+It also has provided post-earthquake disaster relief.